kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

           ![New table wizard step three](./Images/41.png)

-        - In this below screen, you'll notice that the column headings are in the first row.
+        - In the below screen, you'll notice that the column headings are in the first row.
 Although the system has detected them, we still need to move the **First row is column header** slider above these lines to prevent any errors.
 Once you adjust the slider, everything should appear correctly.
 Finally, click the **Finish** button in the bottom right corner of the panel to proceed.

           ![New table wizard step five](./Images/42.png)